JiachenKuai/Highway-Drive/README.md

-# CarND-Path-Planning-Project (Highway driving)
+# Path-Planning-Project (Highway driving)
-Self-Driving Car Engineer Nanodegree Program
+This project is part of my "Self-Driving Car Engineer"-Nanodegree Program at Udacity.com

+## Goal
+The goal of this project is to safely navigate a virtual highway with different cars and try to pass slower vehicles infront of you when it is safe to go for a lane-change.
+All acceptance-criteria:

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).